 It turns out that they ran into Corey and Mark there!
 It’s located in the town of Wetmore where the Western Express and the TransAmerica Trail diverge.

 Of course, Corey and Mark we’re gone by the time I arrived.
 I stayed about 15 minutes then rode out only to spot one of Jagdish and Steve’s riding partners, Warren.
 I told him about the bathrooms and water.
 He was all smiles having descended from over 9,000 feet in 14 miles.
 He said the hill would be no problem.
 I noted that all three riders in his group had mailed home lots of gear to shed weight.

-I bid Warren goodbye and began the climb he had just flew down.
+I bid Warren goodbye and began the climb he had just flown down.

-Since I’m not acclimated to the thin mountain air I decided to take it easy.
+Since I was not acclimated to the thin mountain air I decided to take it easy.
 The scenery was beautiful, conifers and aspen trees all over the mountain slopes.
 I didn’t see much of it as I had my head down, grinding away.

-A woman in an SUV rolled to a stop ad she was coming down the mountain.
+A woman in an SUV rolled to a stop as she was coming down the mountain.
 She asked if I was okay and offered me water.